larsrh/website/_articles/srilanka/coast.md

 Much has been written about the experience, so I won't repeat it all here.
 Briefly: buses are competing for guests, so they are driving fast; fares are cheap; you shouldn't have a tendency to get seasick.

-The water was nice on that day, so we immediately looked for some loungers and proceeded enjoying life.
+The water was beautiful on that day, so we immediately looked for some loungers and proceeded enjoying life.
 I went out and splurged to get my second massage this trip, while my wife was slurping king coconuts.
 Even though we spent the most time in the shades, we got badly sunburnt by afternoon.
 We decided to return to the hotel and tend to our skin.